-I remember thumbing through the Portuguese dictionary and not always being able to find the word I’d just heard.
+When I lived in Brazil, I remember thumbing through the Portuguese dictionary and not always being able to find the word I’d just heard.

 That’s one reason why listening is so important!
 Listening will teach you about local slang and idiomatic phrases that you might not discover otherwise.